 Making decisions on manual reports created from the data on Excel/Word purchase order form templates can cause expensive mistakes with serious implications.

 Move past incompetent templates to a real solution: cloud-based procurement solutions

 Cloud-based procurement are the pinnacle of technology harnessed specifically to execute purchasing functions in the easiest, most effective way possible.
-They are a number of steps ahead of older PO templates, when it comes to handling purchase orders.
+They are a number of steps ahead of older purchase order templates, when it comes to handling purchase orders.

-To compare, let’s looks at the advantages claimed by PO templates:
+To compare, let’s looks at the advantages claimed by purchase order templates: